nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Term | Definition
 --------|------------------
+Private Tutor | A person that teaches students in a 1 to 1 manner.
+Student | A person that is being taught by a private tutor.
+Basic Details | Details such as name, year, academic level and school of a student.
-Detail | Any miscellaneous information regarding a student.
+Administrative Details | Details such as class venue, class time, tuition fee, last payment date and other details Academic Details | Details such as questions, exam records and attendance records Detail | Any miscellaneous information regarding a student.
-Exam Record | A record of an exam detailing its name, date and the student's score.
+Exam Record | A record of an exam which includes its name, date and the student's score.

 ## 6. FAQ
 This section provides the answers to Frequently Asked Questions (FAQ) by users.